|

 More recent methods are now recommended (see ENCRYPT_METHOD).
 The

-size of the key space depends upon the randomness of the password
+size of the key space depends on the randomness of the selected

 Compromises in password security normally result from careless